As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 ORVIS Hydros SL

-An upgraded carbon drag and clutch system, with 14 lb. capacity and quick adjustment feature perform smoothly and consistently under stress, and the ultra-large arbor picks up line rapidly.
+An upgraded carbon drag and clutch system, with 14 lb. capacity and quick adjustment feature performs smoothly and consistently under stress, and the ultra-large arbor picks up line rapidly.

 Overall, the Orvis Hydro SL is one of the best saltwater fly fishing reels for the money today and will handle the rigors of salty water and hard runs.
 You will find that this reel is well worth the cost given its overall high quality.
 Additionally, Orvis has a solid selection of warranties for any angler concerned about its longevity, which in our opinion should be excellent.